laravel/nova-docs/4.0/resources/fields.md

 ),
 ```

-You may also use HTML when defining your help text:
+If necessary, you may include HTML within your field's help text to further customize the help text:

 ```php
 Text::make('First Name')->help(